Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

 ## Overview

 This project builds machine learning models to predict compound activity (pIC50) from experimental data and molecular descriptors.
-The goal is not only predict activity, but to understand how model outputs can be used to design more meaningful features.
+The goal is not only to predict activity, but to understand how model outputs can guide the design of more meaningful chemical features.

 This project follows an iterative workflow:
 - train models on standard descriptors